Los Cerritos Center: History

-Development

 The Cerritos Redevelopment Agency initially invested $30 million for the development of the Los Cerritos Center area.
-The 100 acre shopping area built at Gridley Road and South Street was developed by Ernest M. Hahn, Inc. in September 1971 with the Phase I opening of the corridor from The Broadway department store (currently Macy's) to Ohrbach's (first became Mervyn's in 1987, currently a Forever 21 that is closing), and J.W.
+The 100 acre shopping area built at Gridley Road and South Street was developed by Ernest M. Hahn, Inc. in September 1971 with the Phase I opening of the corridor from The Broadway department store (currently Macy's) to Ohrbach's (first became Mervyn's in 1987, then a Forever 21 until its closing in 2025, and J.W.
 Robinson's (became Robinsons-May in 1993) in addition to having an initial 150 specialty stores.
 Phase II followed in 1971 with the opening of the wing from Ohrbach's to Sears.
 In 1981, Phase III saw the opening of Nordstrom and its first wing.
 In November 1993, Phase IV was completed when the Palm Court Cafes debuted in the center with 14 eateries.

-At opening

 At its opening, the Los Cerritos Center was one of the area's first shopping malls and was noted for its high quality maintenance and complete climate-controlled environment.
 The original goal of the center was to bring thousands of dollars of sales tax revenue to the city of Cerritos.
 In its first four years, the city of Cerritos' retail sales grew tenfold, topping over $207 million in 1974.